-Ukraine sends ‘message’ to African countries
+Ukraine sends ‘message’ to Africa

 Russian President Vladimir Putin described Monday’s strikes as a response to Ukrainian “terrorism” against Russian energy infrastructure and the Crimean Bridge, among other sites.
 The missiles targeted “Ukrainian objects of energy and military control and communications,” damaging key infrastructure facilities.

-Kiev has thus far had a difficult time convincing African leaders of their shared struggle.
-Its declarations that Russia was holding the continent “hostage” and was somehow responsible for the sanctions placed on it by NATO nations, thus imperiling the global food supply, have largely fallen on deaf ears.
+Kiev has thus failed to convince African leaders of their shared struggle.
+Its claims that Russia was holding the continent “hostage” and was endangering the global food supply, have largely fallen on deaf ears.

 Only half of African nations backed a June UN General Assembly resolution condemning Russia’s actions in Ukraine, and none have joined in the sanctions pile-on led by the US and Europe.

 Instead, African Union chair Macky Sall has complained that anti-Russian sanctions have made it more difficult for the continent to pay for the fertilizer and grain it desperately needs, while Europe was able to carve out loopholes for itself.